Vicente Fox: Early political career

 With the support of Manuel Clouthier, Vicente Fox joined the Partido Acción Nacional on 1 March 1988.
-That same year, he was elected to the federal Chamber of Deputies, representing the Third Federal District in León, Guanajuato.
+That same year, he was elected to the federal Chamber of Deputies, representing the third congressional district in León, Guanajuato.

 Governor of Guanajuato

-In 1991, after serving in the Chamber of Deputies, Fox sought the governorship in Guanajuato, but lost the election to Ramón Aguirre Velázquez of the PRI.
-Following the election, local discontent was so great that the state congress appointed Carlos Medina Plascencia of the PAN as interim governor.
-Four years later, Fox ran again, this time winning by a vote of 2 to 1.
+In 1991, after serving in the Chamber of Deputies, Fox sought the governorship in Guanajuato, but lost the disputed election to Ramón Aguirre Velázquez of the PRI.
+Following the election, local discontent over allegations of fraud surrounding Aguirre Velázquez's victory led the PRI candidate to decline to take office.
+The state congress appointed Carlos Medina Plascencia of the PAN as interim governor.

+In the 1995 Guanajuato state election, Fox ran again, and was elected governor with over 58% of the vote.
 As governor, Fox promoted government efficiency and transparency.
 He was one of the first state governors of Mexico to give a clear, public and timely account of the finances of his state.

 Fox also pushed for the consolidation of small firms, promoted the overseas sales of goods manufactured in Guanajuato, and created an extensive system of small loans to allow the poor to open a changarro (a small shop) and buy a car and a television.
 Under Fox, Guanajuato became the fifth most important Mexican state economy.